alantech/marsha/README.md

   -n N_PARALLEL_EXECUTIONS, --n-parallel-executions N_PARALLEL_EXECUTIONS
   --exclude-main-helper
-                        Skips addition of helper code for running as a script -s, --stats           Save stats and write them to a file
+                        Skips addition of helper code for running as a script --exclude-sanity-check
+                        Skips an initial sanity check that function defintions will reliably generate working code -s, --stats           Save stats and write them to a file --api-base API_BASE   Base URL of an OpenAI-compatible API to use for LLM requests, e.g. a local llama.cpp server.
+Overrides the OPENAI_BASE_URL environment variable and the config
+                        file
 ```

 * `-d` adds a significant amount of debug information to the screen.
 Probably not useful if you're not working on Marsha itself.